keboola/connection-docs/overview/index.md

 ### Stacks
 Keboola Connection is available in multiple stacks, these can be either multi-tenant or single-tenant.
-Current multi-tenant stacks are:
+The current multi-tenant stacks are:

 - US AWS -- [connection.keboola.com](https://connection.keboola.com),
 - EU AWS -- [connection.eu-central-1.keboola.com](https://connection.eu-central-1.keboola.com),
 - US Azure -- [connection.north-europe.azure.keboola.com](https://connection.north-europe.azure.keboola.com).

-A **Stack** is a combination of a datacenter location (region) and a cloud provider, stack is identified by its domain (URL).
+A **stack** is a combination of a datacenter location (region) and a cloud provider, and is identified by its domain (URL).
 The currently supported cloud providers are [Amazon AWS](https://aws.amazon.com/) and [Microsoft Azure](https://azure.microsoft.com/en-us/).
-Stack is a completely independent full instance of Keboola Connection services.
+A stack is a completely independent full instance of Keboola Connection services.
 That means that if you have projects in multiple stacks, you need to have multiple Keboola Connection accounts.

 Each stack uses a different network with a different set of **dedicated [IP addresses](/components/ip-addresses/)**.